mheap/nexmo-developer/_documentation/en/messaging/conversion-api/overview.md

 ---
 title: Overview
 meta_title: Conversion API
 description:  The Conversion API allows you to tell Vonage about the reliability of your 2FA communications.
 Sending conversion data back to Vonage enables faster and more reliable delivery of your messages.
-(Nexmo is now Vonage)
 ---

 # Conversion API